-The study only was not powered to detect statistically significant effects; rather we sought indications of magnitude and direction of change and was not a.
-Although between-group differences were small and variability highincrease in positive affect and lower increase in negative affect for the edCEI group indicating that art participation may provide a shift in emotions towards the more positive.Data was The potential impact on positive affect we demonstrate is supported by another RCT with stroke survivors in Thailand16 involving 118 in-patient stroke survivors who received eight art participation sessions. improvements in depression and quality of life were demonstrated compared to controls receiving physiotherapy only. more, therefore our measure selection may mean that we did not fully capture enduring effects of the intervention (ref)Talso indeed One study aim was to identify relevant outcome measures ed, however it 46 andwby andThe intervention involved art making and singing, meditation and Buddhist practices.
-The multiple components make discerning effects attributable to art participation difficult.
-Furthermore, our CEI involved choice and development of personally meaningful artwork, but activities in that study were more prescribed and pre-determined, making direct comparison difficult.
-Activities such as singing, meditation and religious practices would be less acceptable in secular Western healthcare settings, so transferability of that intervention may be limited.
-Despite these important differences, both studies indicate maypositive influence mood and affect after stroke of art participation suggesting a full-scale trial with change in mood as a primary outcome, is warranted.
+The study only provided indications of magnitude and direction of change and was not a definitive effectiveness study.
+Between-group differences were small and variability high, however change in positive and negative affect favoured CEI indicating art participation may positively shift emotions.

+The RCT of art participation with stroke survivors in Thailand16 showed improved depression and quality of life compared to controls receiving physiotherapy only.
+The small effect sizes in our study probably reflect low study power, but may mean intervention adjustment, or additional activities such as singing and meditation, are indeed necessary for effectiveness.
+Our CEI involved choice and development of personally meaningful artwork, but activities in that study were more prescribed and pre-determined, making direct comparison difficult.

+One study aim was to identify relevant outcome measures.
+PANAS reflected our positive definition of wellbeing, however it may be insensitive to change in lower emotional arousal states46 and we may have missed intervention effects by not measuring depression and anxiety.
+Despite these limitations, both studies indicate art may positively influence mood and affect after stroke, suggesting a full-scale trial, with mood as primary outcome, is probably warranted.

-In our study, SIS both groups’ communication scales worsened, and this was particularly so in the intervention group.
-Whilst art sessions were designed to support conversation, compared to formal approaches to facilitation of conversation for people with communication disorders47, conversation was unstructured and incidental and thus insufficient to promote change.
-Findings suggest that it is unlikely that the art intervention thus would influence perceived communication and thus should not be included as an outcome within a full-scale trial.
+In our study, SIS communication scales worsened over time.
+Whilst art sessions naturally support conversation, compared to formal approaches to conversation facilitation47, communication was unstructured and incidental.
+The art intervention is thus unlikely to influence perceived communication, which should not be an outcome within a full-scale trial.

-General self-efficacy, self-esteem and hope are important psychological constructs that have each been associated with better stroke recovery 48,49.
-The constructs emerged as important from our pre-study qualitative work, as domains that might be influenced by art participation.
-We found no indication of benefits for intervention group participants in these outcomes.
-The findings may be artefacts, given the high variability in scores sbut may also indicate that we over-interpreted our qualitative findings when determining tangible outcomes, and selecting relevant measuressimply .
+General self-efficacy, self-esteem and hope are associated with better stroke recovery 48,49.
+Art participation appeared not to influence these outcomes.
+High variability in scores and limited sensitivity to change in the measures may explain findings.
+We may also have over-interpreted our qualitative findings when selecting relevant measures and these outcomes may simply not be relevant to this intervention.